MetaMask/metamask-docs/snaps/features/data-storage.md

 ## Example

 See the [`@metamask/manage-state-example-snap`](https://github.com/MetaMask/snaps/tree/main/packages/examples/packages/manage-state)
-package for a full example of storing data.
+package for a full example of storing data using [`snap_manageState`](../reference/snaps-api.md#snap_managestate).
+This example exposes a [custom JSON-RPC API](../learn/about-snaps/apis.md#custom-json-rpc-apis) for dapps to store, retrieve, and clear data.